Text by CLOT Magazine

 These patterns are minute, only visible with powerful technological tools, and they are also incredibly dynamic, as the cellular and molecular elements fundamental to all living organisms never cease to move and change.
 Bryony Benge-Abbott, the exhibition’s curator, told us: We find patterns all around us, and most people are fascinated by or appreciate the aesthetics of living and non-living patterns.
 But how often do we think about the intricate patterns that develop inside our bodies throughout our lifetime?

 Deconstructing Patterns will open its doors to the public on 1st February 2018 at the Francis Crick Institute (London).
-It will provide visitors with the opportunity to “step inside the genome, explore the mysteries of metamorphosis and watch cells break symmetry”, it is also a “fantastic opportunity for the Crick to engage visitors in discussions about their own biology, delving into a world of minute, dynamic patterns that are fundamental to human development”, Benge-Abbott explained.
+It will allow visitors to step inside the genome, explore the mysteries of metamorphosis and watch cells break symmetry.
+It is also a “fantastic opportunity for the Crick to engage visitors in discussions about their own biology, delving into a world of minute, dynamic patterns that are fundamental to human development”, Benge-Abbott explained.